Fulton Historical District Tour

 Fulton Mansion

-Start at the Fulton Mansion (317 N. Fulton Beach Rd).
-George Fulton built this in 1877 β it had hydraulic plumbing and central air decades before they were common.
-Tours available.
+Start at the Fulton Mansion State Historic Site (317 Fulton Beach Rd).
+George Fulton built this between 1874 and 1877 β it had hydraulic plumbing, central ventilation, and gas lighting decades before they were standard.
+Tours of the interior are available.

 Casterline Fish Company